Ford to Shift Warranty Repair Costs to Suppliers

 If you are a California car owner or lessor feeling stuck with a lemon, a seasoned California lemon law lawyer can help.

-At the Bickel Law Firm, California lemon law lawyer Brian Bickel and his team have represented hundreds of clients in defective vehicle cases in Southern California and across the state.
+At Bickel Sannipoli APC, California lemon law lawyer Brian Bickel and his team have represented hundreds of clients in defective vehicle cases in Southern California and across the state.
 We have a strong track record of success for our clients.

 Our offices are conveniently located in Los Angeles, San Diego, and San Francisco.
 Call us at (888) 800-1983 or contact us online to speak with a California lemon law lawyer today.